Mikulej/real-time-chat/README.md

 Steps:
 Connect to PostgreSQL DONE
-Make accounts, and store their info in database
+Make accounts, and store their info in database DONE
 Use account to create rooms and chat in there, store messages in databse  (message,user,date)
 Load stored messages from a chat room
 Build more web app features?